spacetj/production-readiness/01-stability-reliability/README.md

 ### Skaffold

-Skaffold is a command line tool that facilitates continuous development for Kubernetes-native applications.
-Skaffold handles the workflow for building, pushing, and deploying your application, and provides building blocks for creating CI/CD pipelines.
+Skaffold handles the workflow for building, pushing, and deploying your application, allowing devs to get started quickly.
 This enables you to focus on iterating on your application locally while Skaffold continuously deploys to your local or remote Kubernetes cluster.

 | Open Source                                                | Managed By | First Release |
 | ---------------------------------------------------------- | ---------- | ------------- |